 The mapping is used in the implementation of our model- code synchronization tool [7], which is an extension of the Papyrus modeling tool [11].
 We show our preliminary results and plan to evaluate our approach in combination with our synchronization methodological pattern presented in [7].

 Correctness: We evaluate the correctness of the synchro- nization of architecture model and code using our proposed mapping.
-Three cases are planned: (1) can the intermediate code and mapping be used to reconstruct the original archi- tecture model?
-(2) if the intermediate code is modified, can the modifications made be propagated back to the model? and (3) if both intermediate code and model are concurrently modified, can the mapping be used for synchronization?
+Three cases are planned: (1) can the extended code and mapping be used to reconstruct the original archi- tecture model?
+(2) if the extended code is modified, can the modifications made be propagated back to the model? and (3) if both extended code and model are concurrently modified, can the mapping be used for synchronization?

 Semantic-conformance: The motivation is to evaluate the preservation of semantics of UML in the standard code.
 The precise semantics of UML State Machine is defined by the Precise Semantics of UML State Machine (PSSM) [12] standardized by OMG with a test suite consisting 66 test cases.
 62 out of 66 cases passed.
 There remains for future some special cases containing, for example, a transition from an entry point to an exit point, failing.